Solarus quests

 Teletransports the hero to a different place.

-• map_id (string): Id of the map to go to (may be the same map or another one).
+(string): Id of the map to go to (may be the same map or another one).
 If the map does not exist, the teletransportation fails and this function generates a Lua error.
-If the map exists, then the teletransportation is always successful even if there is no viable destination (see below).
+If the map exists, then the teletransportation is always successful even if there is no viable destination (see below).destination_name

-• destination_name (string, optional): Name of the destination entity where to go on that map, or the special keyword "_same" to keep the same coordinates.
-Can also be the special keyword "_side0", "_side1", "_side2" or "_side3" to arrive near the East, North, West or South frontier of the map respectively.
+to arrive near the East, North, West or South frontier of the map respectively.
 But the hero should be near the corresponding side of the original map for this to look okay.
 This is usually used in combination with scrolling transitions.
 No value means the default destination entity of the map.
 If the destination does not exist, a debugging message is logged and the default destination is used as a fallback.
 Finally, if there is no destination at all, then no default destination can be used.
-In this case, another debugging message is logged and the hero is placed at coordinates (0,0).
+In this case, another debugging message is logged and the hero is placed at coordinates

 This speed is automatically reduced when the hero walks on special ground like grass, ladders or holes.